-2. One hotel room per team shall be set up as the "competition" space

-3. Folding tables and chairs will not be provided for the competition rooms.
-It is recommended that each team bring at least one 6-foot folding table with chairs to set up in the competition room.
-Per fire codes, only one table can be set up on the floor so additional tables could be laid across the beds for a workspace.

-4. All furniture must be returned to its original location prior to checkout or the school will be charged relocation fees.
+- 2. One hotel room per team shall be set up as the "competition" space. - 3.
+Folding tables and chairs will not be provided for the competition rooms.
+It is recommended that each team bring at least one 6-foot folding table with chairs to set up in the competition room or coordinate for such through the Hotel Coordinator.
+Per fire codes, only one table can be set up on the floor so additional tables could be laid across the beds for a workspace. - 4.
+All furniture must be returned to its original location prior to checkout or the school will be charged relocation fees.